joshbegley/nyt-latest/README.md

-**Great Britain Sail Grand Prix: New Zealand victorious, Australia’s penalty, and spectators invade**\
+**Great Britain Sail Grand Prix: New Zealand victorious on day spectator boat invades course**\
 `All 12 teams blasted around an incredibly tight course for the day's three fleet races, with hardly time for anyone to catch their breath`\
 https://nytimes.com/athletic/6505350/2025/07/20/great-britain-sail-grand-prix-portsmouth-results/